Saab 32 Lansen: Development

 Saab had initially envisaged powering the P1150 with the indigenously produced STAL Dovern turbojet engine.
-Both timescale and technical difficulties encountered during the development of the Dovern resulted in the Swedish government electing to substitute the intended Dovern engine with the license-built Rolls-Royce Avon Series 100 turbojet engine instead, designated RM.5.
+Both timescale and technical difficulties encountered during the development of the Dovern resulted in the Swedish government electing to replace the intended Dovern engine with the license-built Rolls-Royce Avon Series 100 turbojet engine instead, designated RM.5.
 The single Avon engine provided the Saab A 32A with a thrust to weight ratio of about 0.3, and enabled the aircraft to be roughly 10,000lb heavier than the twin engine Saab 18 it replaced.
 The later-produced J 32B interceptor variant received the upgraded and significantly more powerful RM6A Avon engine instead.

 On 3 November 1952, the first P1150 prototype conducted its first flight.
 The design of the prototypes had initially featured both Fowler flaps and a leading edge slot.
 This slot was discarded as unnecessary after trials with the prototypes and never appeared on subsequent production aircraft.
 Triangular fences were added near the wing roots during flight testing in order to improve airflow when the aircraft was being flown at a high angle of attack.
 A small batch of P1150 prototypes completed design and evaluation trials.
 In 1953, series production of the newly designated Saab 32 Lansen began.
 Development work on the project involved more than 2,000,000 man-hours in total.

 In 1955, the first production A 32A Lansen attack aircraft were delivered to the Swedish Air Force.
 Deliveries of this variant proceeded through to mid 1958, at which point manufacturing activity switched to the other two variants of the Lansen, the J 32B and S 32C.
 These two models differed substantially from the first.
 The J 32 B was fitted with a new engine for greater flight performance, and new navigation and fire control systems.
 On 7 January 1957, the first J 32 B Lansen conducted its maiden flight.
 On 26 March 1957, the first S 32C Lansen performed its first flight.
 Production of the Lansen continued until May 1960.